In which the Doctor falls victim to dramatic irony

 He’d just turned his back when they all heard a scream from outside.
 He spun around and peered through the broken window again.
 A rather terrified-looking individual in a skintight ensemble was running pell-mell towards them, chased by a large, hairy… something.
 He cursed again and rushed out the door.

 “Somebody help me!”
-The woman – well, it had a human female face to go with its cute little pointed ears – turned to glance behind her at the exact wrong moment and only his superior Time Lord reflexes allowed him to catch her before she plowed into him.
+The woman – or possibly-a-woman; who could tell in the midst of all this chaos? – turned to glance behind her at the exact wrong moment and only his superior Time Lord reflexes allowed him to catch her before she plowed into him.
+And – yup.
+Definitely female.

 “Xander!
 Help me!”